 Lipid-lowering agents such as statins may be needed when nephrotic syndrome is accompanied by hyperlipidemia [21].
 Disease-specific guidelines should be followed when controlling cholesterol levels in these patients.

-The use of corticosteroids is controversial in nephrotic syndrome.
-Evidence for benefit does not exist, and the adverse effects of this therapy are well recognized [26].
-However, in cases of primary nephrotic syndrome that does not respond to conservative treatment, nephrologists may prescribe corticosteroids [26].
+Corticosteroids can be useful in the treatment of nephrotic syndrome, particularly in cases of primary nephrotic syndrome that does not respond to conservative treatment, but adverse effects are common [26].
 Some small studies have examined the use of corticosteroids in adults with minimal change disease, membranous nephropathy, and focal segmental glomerulosclerosis, with mixed results [27].
 Due to the high prevalence of minimal change disease in children with nephrotic syndrome, an empiric trial of corticosteroids is commonly the first step in therapy [28].